-Pronghorn antelope are known for their mass migrations that are the longest distances documented for any terrestrial mammal in the lower 48 states.
+Pronghorn antelope are known for their mass migrations, which are the longest distances documented for any terrestrial mammal in the lower 48 states.

 The Upper Green River Valley supports a population of 46,000 antelope.
-Among them is the Grand Teton Park band that migrates each year to winter habitat in the Upper Green.
-Wildlife Conservation Society biologist Joel Berger characterizes the Teton Band as a threatened population since there are a mere 200 animals left in that herd.
-Because bottlenecks along the route threaten to block the migration, Berger believes that the only way to preserve the park herd is to protect the historic migration route.
+Among them is the Grand Teton Park band, which migrates each year to summer habitat in Grand Teton National Park.
+They are characterized as a threatened population since there are only approximately 400 animals left in the herd.
+The decrease in numbers of migrating pronghorn are largely due to bottlenecks (obstacles created by industrial, residential and commercial development) along the route.
+The only way to preserve the park herd is to protect this historic migration route.

-- Strong support from local and national media for preservation initiatives.
+- Our program involves strong outreach to local and national media and has resulted in good media coverage for preservation initiatives.

-- Strong coalition of conservation partners working in the area has helped elevate public interest in preserving the migration.
+- NPCA coordinates with conservation partners working in the area to raise public awareness and involvement to preserve the migration.